 - Developing and maintaining an internal privacy and security management and enforcement infrastructure, including providing a Privacy Officer and a Security Officer

-All of these requirements apply to not only the company which owns the PHI, but also any company or contractor they work with who has access to this information.
-The details on how to meet the HIPAA requirements is up to the individual company, allowing the "market to dictate" the terms and conditions.
+All these requirements apply to not only the company which owns the PHI but also any company or contractor with whom they have access to this information.
+The details on how to meet the HIPAA requirements are up to the individual company, allowing the “market to dictate” the terms and conditions.

-Most companies I have worked with spend a considerable amount of time generating the paper documentation they feel will meet the above requirements.
-That is the most important part of any security policy or plan, knowing what is important (PHI/Card Data/Financial/etc) and defining how the business will properly control that information.
+Most companies I have worked with spend considerable time generating the paper documentation they feel will meet the above requirements.
+That is an essential part of any security policy or plan.
+However, there is considerably more.
+Download our FREE HIPAA compliance checklist.

-Data-centers, managed service providers and other contracted service providers come into this picture when companies outsource their data-center operations or when you are partnering with a company for data-center services.
-If you look at the HIPAA requirements, they all can be applied in some form or another to the outsourced provider, but the validation is left up to the contracting business and there is no guidance other than "best practices".
+Data centers, managed service providers, and other contracted service providers come into the compliance picture when companies outsource their data-center.
+If you look at the HIPAA requirements, they all can be applied in some form or another to the outsourced provider.
+Still, the validation is left up to the contracting business, and there is no guidance other than “best practices.”

-So what should you look for in a business partner to have that can meet these HIPAA requirements?
+So what should you look for in a business partner that can meet these HIPAA requirements?
 Before I answer that, I would like to discuss a similar security standard.
-As you may know from regular occurrence in the news, credit card data is lost and stolen on an increasingly regular basis.
-To help fight this, the Payment Card Industry has created the PCI Security Standards Council whose charter is to create and maintain specific industry standards and to train qualified assessors on how to validate against those standards.
-Any business that stores, transmits or processes credit card data is required to abide by these standards.
-This means even the person with a cellular card swipe machine at the flea market has to meet the same standards as Walmart, Amazon.com, PayPal or other multi-national merchants and banks.
-Below is a list of 12 sections in the PCI Security Audit Procedure which which you should look for from any service provider or partner you are considering.
-These sections break down in detail the steps which must be taken to comply with the PCI standard.
+As you may know from regular occurrences in the news, credit card data is lost and stolen on an increasingly regular basis.
+To help fight this, the Payment Card Industry has created the PCI Security Standards Council, whose charter is to create and maintain specific industry standards and train qualified assessors to validate against those standards.
+Any business that stores, transmits, or processes credit card data is required to abide by these standards.
+This means even the person with a cellular card swipe machine at the flea market has to meet the same standards as Walmart, Amazon.com, PayPal, or other multi-national merchants and banks.
+Below is a list of 12 PCI Security Audit Procedure sections that you should look for from any service provider or partner you are considering.
+These sections detail the steps that must be taken to comply with the PCI standard.
 To get more information, you can download the PCI details here https://www.pcisecuritystandards.org/pdfs/pci_qsa_list.pdf and here https://www.pcisecuritystandards.org/pdfs/pci_audit_procedures_v1-1.pdf

 - Firewalls & Routers